YV3399/E-jet-family-YV/README.md

 - Embraer 190
 - Embraer 195
 - Embraer Lineage 1000
-- Embraer 175-E2
+- *Embraer 175-E2*

 **A note on the -E2**

-The Embraer E-Jet E2 series is a complete overhaul of the original E-Jet.
+The real-world Embraer E-Jet E2 series is a complete overhaul of the original first-gen E-Jet.
 The version included in this pack is nowhere near the real thing; it is included because it was there when I (tdammers) started working on it, but most of the improvements made to the other models have not been ported to the E2.
 In its current state, it should be considered "broken".
 Doing the E2 right would be a gargantuan task, and I feel that doing it wrong isn't worth doing at all.

 Hence, the E2 is provided "as-is"; it probably doesn't work at all, and if it does, then it is almost guaranteed to be incorrect in all sorts of ways.
 If